Killzone: Reception

 The first Killzone received mixed to positive reviews from magazines and websites.
 PSM stated that Killzone is "Graphically stunning and hits the mark in so many ways, it's baffling; they promised us we'd experience future war, and we have... and come away shaking."
 Other reviewers cited technical problems with Killzone, including inconsistent AI, occasional bugs, frame-rate issues, distracting graphical glitches, repetition of the same voices, short draw distance, and an awkward control system.
 Critics also complained about the gameplay, with IGN labeling it "underwhelming and mediocre" and Into Liquid Sky stating that it needs "more refinement".
 Sarcastic Gamer's "How to Kill a Brand" (a parody of How to Save a Life) criticized Killzone, saying it didn't deserve a sequel.

 Killzone: Liberation received positive reviews, earning IGNs award for Best PSP Offline Multiplayer Game of 2006.

 Killzone 2 received critical acclaim upon release with a GameRankings score of 90.56%, and a Metacritic score of 91/100.

 Killzone 3 received positive reviews upon release with a GameRankings score of 86.38%, and a Metacritic score of 84/100.
 The first English review of the game was published by PlayStation Official Magazine (UK), which gave the game a 9/10.
 The review stated "on a visual level, as a 3D breakthrough, this feels like a watershed moment in a revolution affecting all of gaming".
 The review also stated on gameplay terms, "Black Ops is the only first-person shooter on PlayStation 3 that can match this".
 The voice acting, however, was criticised as not being perfect, thus lacking "emotive punch" and the reason for not receiving a perfect 10/10.

 Killzone: Mercenary received positive reviews upon release, with critics praising the quality of the title compared to previous shooters on the Vita.
 It has a Metacritic score of 78/100.

 Killzone: Shadow Fall received mixed-to-positive reviews, with a GameRankings score of 73.41% and a Metacritic score of 73/100, making it the second-lowest rated game in the series on both GameRankings and Metacritic.
 Praise was given to the game's visual presentation and multiplayer modes, while criticism was given to the single-player story and A.I. issues.

+Aggregate review scores As of November 19, 2013.